sindresorhus/detect-indent/readme.md

 ## Algorithm

 The current algorithm looks for the most common difference between two consecutive non-empty lines.

-In the following example, even if the 4-spaces indentation is used 3 times whereas the 2-spaces one is used twice, it is detected as less used because there were only 2 differences with this value instead of 4 for the 2-spaces:
+In the following example, even if the 4-space indentation is used 3 times whereas the 2-space one is used 2 times, it is detected as less used because there were only 2 differences with this value instead of 4 for the 2-space indentation:

 ```css
 html {